pcafstockf/dyflex-config/README.md

 The default base configuration (`const`) fragments, can contain **initializers** which are simply factory functions that automatically process configuration data to construct (and typically register) a service with the Dependency Injection Container.
 This means that adding services to your application is usually as simple as defining a default base configuration.
-You will likely need to provide configuration override data, such as username and/or password (.env, json, etc), but that's it!
+You will likely need to provide configuration override data, such as username and/or password (.env, json, etc.), but that's it!
 See `discoverInitializers` and `invokeInitializers` for more info.

 ## Implementation Notes